gctools-outilsgc/aurora-website/src/docs/en/overview/frequently-asked-questions.md

 ## How is Aurora design system different from current standards such as the Web Experience Toolkit \(WET\) or the Canada.ca style guide?
 How do they all work together?

-The current GCTools were built using the WET framework.
-We are doing a rebuild because we wanted to have our own system or style guide that is specific to our tools, including not just coding templates and components, but also design elements, our key principles and communications guidelines.
-Each piece of the design system will also have extensive documentation on best practices as well as how and when to use each component or element we’ve provided.
+Aurora design system is a style guide that is specific to our digital collaboration tools and applications, including coding templates and components, as well as design elements, our key principles and communications guidelines.
+Each piece of the design system has extensive documentation on best practices as well as how and when to use each component or element we’ve provided.

 This design system isn’t a direct alternative to WET or the Canada.ca Style Guide, however it follows the key principles and core concepts of these existing style guides.
 We hope that as this project moves forward we can identify opportunities to work with the developers who worked on WET to improve both systems.